Adubbz/Ghidra-Switch-Loader/README.md

 ## Ghidra Switch Loader

-A WIP loader for Ghidra intended to support a variety of Nintendo Switch file formats.
-Please note that as of writing, only KIP1s (both compressed and uncompressed) are supported.
-This will be extended soon, and I intend on matching the functionality of the IDA loader as best as possible.
+A loader for Ghidra intended to support a variety of Nintendo Switch file formats.
+Improvements are still being made, and I intend to match the functionality of the IDA loader as best as possible.

 ## Building